Types of Pipe Tobacco | Cuts, Blending & Taste

 The Different Varieties Of Pipe Tobacco

-Aromatic– During the manufacturing process, casings are added to the tobacco.
+Aromatic– To understand what is aromatic pipe tobacco you need to know that, during the manufacturing process, casings are added to the tobacco.
 A casing is flavor that is added to the tobacco.
 Some of the most common casings are chocolate, vanilla, cherry, rum, apple, liquor, etc. Depending on the amount of casing used, a blend in this category can also be deemed “semi-aromatic” or “lightly-aromatic.”

-Non Aromatic– A mixture that relies solely on the natural ingredients of the tobacco to derive its flavors and aroma.
+Non Aromatic– Another of the different types of pipe tobacco.
+A mixture that relies solely on the natural ingredients of the tobacco to derive its flavors and aroma.
 In many cases, the tobacco is specially aged or fermented, which increases its sweetness.

 English Blend – Up until 1986, additives were not allowed in tobaccos made in England.
-For this reason, those tobaccos were referred to as English blends even though non-aromatic tobaccos were manufactured all over the world.
+For this reason, those were referred to as English blend tobaccos even though non-aromatic tobaccos were manufactured all over the world.
 Today a true English blend is considered to be any blend containing Oriental tobaccos, most notably Latakia.
-The most common English blend consists of Latakia, Virginia, and Perique.
+The most common English pipe tobacco consists of Latakia, Virginia, and Perique.
 Depending on how much Latakia is mixed into the blend ultimately determines the overall strength of the mixture, described as a mild-, medium-, or full-bodied English blend.

 Flake Cut – Tobacco packaged as large, flat flakes.
 Must be rubbed out to separate the flakes.